hangga/delvelin/WorkFlows.md

     - **Using Delvelin Plugin** : The user installs the Delveline plugin or library into the project using Gradle or
    Maven.
 If the user chooses to use the Delveline plugin, it will run in Gradle with a task called `delvelinScan`.
-If the user opts for the library, they must run Delveline from a unit test.
+    - **Using delvelin Library**: If the user opts for the library, they must run Delveline from a unit test.

-   - **Using delvelin Library** : The user can also run Delveline in a GitLab CI pipeline.
+   - **Using Gitlab CI** : The user can also run Delveline in a GitLab CI pipeline.

 2. **Delveline Analysis with Two Approaches**
    2.1. **Static Analysis for Allowed File Types**